Resume Tips

 Key Takeaways:

-- Use bullet points to highlight achievements.
+- Utilize bullet points for highlighting your achievements.

 - Emphasize transferable skills.

-- Ensure conciseness and well-structured format.
+- Be sure to use a concise and well-structured format.

 Additional Information